eduard93/Articles/ReportsForms.md

 Recently I needed to to create a report in InterSystems Reports, which was not the usual _table_, but rather a form, to be specific a bill (but it does not matter that it was a bill specifically, just that it was not a _table_ or a _chart_).
 This article deals with the case where you need to create a report which is an invoice a bill or something of a similar nature.

 I would also describe several tricks, which might come useful.
+This article assumes familiarity with InterSystems Reports Designer.
+Check out [Getting Started with InterSystems Reports](https://learning.intersystems.com/course/view.php?id=1538) if you want to learn the basics of creating reports in InterSystems Reports Designer.

 # Report types